Takeaways from five days of hallway and main-stage conversations at NYCW

-Part II: From numbers on a page to boots on the ground, there are plenty of challenges to bringing a project to fruition
+Part III: From numbers on a page to boots on the ground, there are plenty of challenges to bringing a project to fruition

 Even when all the money is finally lined up to actually start construction on emerging climate tech infrastructure projects, moving fast and breaking things in the pursuit of hypergrowth does not work when scaling hardtech.
 The quickest path to climate tech project deployment is to measure twice and cut once, since there’s no quick code-fixing grace to be given in the land of physical assets.